DOGE28/Zerto-Upgrade-Tutorial/README.md

 Our recommendation is that anyone that needs access should have their own user defined in Keycloak, even if that's just one or two people.

 However, if you have a team of individuals that frequently access the ZVM, you may want to consider integrating your authentication system.
-This tutorial will provide instructions on how to integrate Active Directory, but you will need to consult the Zerto documentation if you have a different auth provider.
+This tutorial will provide instructions on how to integrate Active Directory, but you will need to consult the Zerto/Keycloak documentation if you have a different auth provider.

-The next section, however, is necessary reading for any organization.
+**The next section, however, is necessary reading for all organizations.**

 ### Admin Permissions